 Not a Great Night to be an Atheist

 Josh Hamilton had a dream that he would be in Yankee Stadium in a Home Run Derby contest.
-The 27 year-old slugger from the Texas Rangers had his dream come true July 14, and he put on the greatest display of power and consistency in the history of the event.
+At the time, he was a 27 year-old slugger from the Texas Rangers, and he had his dream come true.
+Josh put on the greatest display of power and consistency in the history of the event.

-It wasn’t long ago that Hamilton wasn’t a professional baseball player at all.
+It wasn’t long before this event that Hamilton wasn’t a professional baseball player at all.
 He was a cocaine and heroin addict his was common story for a drug addiction article.
 He had dropped out of baseball for three years.